dell/ansible-powermax/docs/Product Guide.md

                             <td>
                                                                                                                                                         </td>
                                                             <td>
-                                        <div>The generation number of the Snapshot.</div>
+                                        <div>The generation number of the snapshot.</div>
-                                        <div>Generation is mandatory for link, unlink, rename and delete operations.</div>
+                                        <div>Generation is required for link, unlink, rename and delete operations.</div>
                                         <div>Optional for Get snapshot details.</div>
-                                        <div>Create snapshot will always create a new snapshot with generation number 0.</div>
+                                        <div>Create snapshot will always create a new snapshot with a generation number 0.</div>
                                         <div>Rename is supported only for generation number 0.</div>
                                                     </td>
         </tr>